sainikitha-afk/sainikitha-afk/README.md

 # Hey, I'm Niki 👋

-**Full-stack & ML dev** | Turning data into engineered solutions | **Fueled by Diet Coke** 🥤
+**Full-stack & ML dev**👩‍💻| Turning data into engineered solutions🌐| **Fueled by Diet Coke** 🥤

 ---

 ## 🚀 About Me
-- 🎓 Engineering student @ SSNCE
+- 🎓 CS Engineering student @ SSNCE
 - 💻 Specializing in **Machine Learning** and **Full-Stack Development**
-- 🛠 Projects range from flight telemetry analytics to predictive maintenance systems
+- 🛠 Projects range from data analytics to predictive maintenance systems.
 - ☕ Actually powered by **Diet Coke** (coffee is overrated)
-- 🧠 I believe in writing code that works *most of the time*
+- 🧠 I believe in developing applications that works *most of the time*

 ---